TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/request-header-tyk-oas.md

 }
 ```

-In this example the Request Header Transform middleware has been configured forrequests to the `GET /status/200` endpoint.
+In this example the Request Header Transform middleware has been configured for requests to the `GET /status/200` endpoint.
 Any request received to that endpoint will have the `X-Static` header removed and the `X-Secret` header added, with the value set to `the-secret-key-is-secret`.

 The configuration above is a complete and valid Tyk OAS API Definition that you can import into Tyk to try out the endpoint-level request header transform.